ucsd-dsc-arts/dsc160-midterm-group7/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

+- Umang Saraf

+I had the task of setting up the Spotify API to work with python and to create the dataset.
+I wrote the code to extract all artists representing the 2 different Genres in study, get the songs for each artis and then download the preview of the song and extract audio features for it.

 ## Technical Notes and Dependencies

 Any implementation details or notes we need to repeat your work.